DonnerWolfBach/.github/profile/README.md

 ## Repositories

-* [mmCoreAndDevices](https://github.com/micro-manager/mmCoreAndDevices) contains the hardware abstraction layer (MMCore) and device adapters (modules that translate between the actual hardware and MMCode.
+* [mmCoreAndDevices](https://github.com/micro-manager/mmCoreAndDevices) contains the hardware abstraction layer (MMCore) and device adapters (modules that translate between the actual hardware and MMCore.
 These are all written in C++.
-Also containe the code to export MMCore to Java (MMCoreJ).
+Also containes the code to export MMCore to Java (MMCoreJ).

 * [micro-manager](https://github.com/micro-manager/micro-manager).
 The source code to the Java user interface.